Varivax Generic Name & Formulations

-Give SC in deltoid area or anterolateral thigh. ≥13yrs: 1 dose of 0.5mL at elected date and a 2nd dose of 0.5mL at least 4 weeks later.
+Give by SC or IM inj. ≥13yrs: 1 dose of 0.5mL at elected date and a 2nd dose of 0.5mL at least 4 weeks later.

 Have epinephrine inj (1:1000) available.
 Defer vaccination if family history of congenital or hereditary immunodeficiency until immunocompetent.
 Avoid contact with susceptible high-risk individuals for up to 6 weeks after vaccination.
-HIV-infected: see full labeling.
+HIV-infected: refer to ACIP recommendations.
 Nursing mothers.

 Avoid salicylates in patients (12 months through 17 years of age) for 6 weeks after vaccination.
 Concomitant administration with immune globulins and other blood products may interfere with the expected immune response; refer to ACIP recommendations.
 May interfere with tuberculin skin test.
 Separate by at least 1 month between a dose of a live attenuated measles virus-containing vaccine and Varivax.
 In children through 12yrs, separate by at least 3 months between 2 doses of a live attenuated varicella virus-containing vaccine and Varivax.